Transega/Ecaas-Documentation/_build/html/_sources/modules/data_collection.rst.txt

 Data Collection Process
 #######################

-Data collection Entailed a couple of activities that are important in order to allow for accurate representation of the dataset.
+Data collection entailed a couple of activities that are important in order to allow for accurate representation of the dataset.
 Moreover, the project also envisaged that not only vector gesopatial datasets are collected but also raster datasets.

 a.
 Identification of the targeted crops in each of the countries of interest.